Detours for Navigating Instructional Videos: Approach

 Next, we describe our training framework to learn the mapping functions $\mathcal{F}_R$ and $\mathcal{F}_L$ using our generated detour dataset.
 Our objective is to design a multimodal (video and text) architecture that fuses the source video context with the language query enabling $\mathcal{F}_R$ and $\mathcal{F}_L$ to utilize both the viewing history and the query.
 As we will see in the experiments, this idea is more effective than late fusion of video and query features \cite{internvideo,clip,clip-hitchhiker}.
 For this, we leverage the reasoning capabilities of large language models~(LLM).
 In short, we encode both videos and the detour query as a sequence of tokens to pass to the LLM, which aggregates multimodal information from the inputs in its output encoding.
 These encodings are finally used to retrieve detour videos and detour segments using task specific heads.
 Our overall framework is shown in Fig.~\ref{fig:model} and each component is described in detail below.

-\paragraph{Encoding videos and detour queries as sequences of tokens.} We begin by encoding the videos as a sequence of tokens compatible with the LLM.
-We encode each video as spatio-temporal features using a video encoder $f_v$ (e.g., InternVideo~\cite{internvideo}), extracted at one feature per second~\cite{videoclip,ashutosh2023videomined} Next, we use a low-parameter visual mapper~$f_{vm}$~\cite{llava,llava-med,llama-adapter,video-chatgpt,video-llama} to convert the video features into visual tokens \textbf{v}~$=~f_{vm}(f_v(V))$, that are in the same embedding space as the text tokens, making them compatible with language encoders.
+\textbf{Tokenizing videos and detour queries.} We begin by encoding the videos as a sequence of tokens compatible with the LLM.
+We encode each video as spatio-temporal features using a video encoder $f_v$ (e.g., InternVideo~\cite{internvideo}), extracted at one feature per second~\cite{videoclip,task_graph} Next, we use a low-parameter visual mapper~$f_{vm}$~\cite{llava,llava-med,llama-adapter,video-chatgpt,video-llama} to convert the video features into visual tokens \textbf{v}~$=~f_{vm}(f_v(V))$ that are in the same embedding space as the text tokens, making them compatible with language encoders.
 Finally, we encode the detour query into text tokens using a standard text tokenizer (e.g. \cite{llama2,bert}) \textbf{n}$_{\mathcal{Q}} = f_n(\mathcal{Q})$.
 We now have both visual and query tokens in the same space to feed into our language models.

-\paragraph{LLMs as multimodal sequence encoders.} Next, we use a LLAMA2 model as our multimodal sequence encoder ($\mathcal{L}_{se})$.
-LLMs are an ideal choice here, given our goal of encoding \emph{dialogue-driven detours} --- the idea that a user is watching the source video and pauses it to ask a query, followed by a response from the LLM.
+\textbf{LLMs as multimodal sequence encoders.} Next, we use a LLAMA2 model as our multimodal sequence encoder ($\mathcal{L}_{se})$.
+LLMs are an ideal choice here, given our goal of encoding \emph{dialogue-driven detours}---the idea that a user is watching the source video and pauses it to ask a query, followed by a response from the LLM.
 Specifically, we append source video tokens (until time $t_s$) with the query tokens $\text{\textbf{v}}_s[1:t_s] ~ | ~ \text{\textbf{n}}_{\mathcal{Q}}$, followed by candidate response video tokens.
 The multimodal encoder captures the cross-modal interactions between the source video, query context and the candidate video, resulting in an encoded output for the candidate video $O_i = \mathcal{L}_{se} \left( \text{\textbf{v}}_s[1:t_s] ~ | ~ \text{\textbf{n}}_{\mathcal{Q}} ~ | ~ \text{\textbf{v}}_i \right)$.

-\paragraph{Detour retrieval and localization heads} Finally, we use the updated multimodal encodings $O_i$ to score detour video candidates and segments using two task heads $f_R$ and $f_L$. $f_R$ is a classifier that scores the relevancy of candidate video $V_i$ given the viewing context and the user query, while $f_L$ is a classifier that identifies the highest score time segment $T_i$ inside the correct detour video $V_d$, given $O_d$.
+\textbf{Detour retrieval and localization heads.} Finally, we use the updated multimodal encodings $O_i$ to score detour video candidates and segments using two task heads $f_R$ and $f_L$. $f_R$ is a classifier that scores the relevancy of candidate video $V_i$ given the viewing context and the user query, while $f_L$ is a classifier that identifies the highest score time segment $T_i$ inside the correct detour video $V_d$, given $O_d$.
 These two heads are trained separately for each task.